LOADING YOUR PAGE

 Veterinary Radiologists and Radiographers

-We welcome veterinary radiologists and radiographers and have a long-standing track record of teaching MRI to these disciplines.
-We have been running the MRI in Practice course exclusively for veterinary radiologists and radiographers since 2017.
-These courses were originally presented in collaboration with veterinary MRI radiologist Amy Zalcman, formerly at the University of Missouri and now on-line.
-Feedback shows that veterinary practitioners find this course extremely beneficial.
-Our course is now the go-to MRI course for veterinary practitioners in the USA and the UK.
-We also attract a large number of veterinary practitioners on our annual Sydney course in Australia.
+MRI in Practice is predominantly a CPD course, looking at the fundamental principles of the modality in the context of clinical practice.
+These apply equally to veterinary practice and we therefore welcome veterinary radiologists and radiographers on the course.
+We have a long-standing track-record of teaching MRI to these disciplines, in fact before going exclusively on-line we offered the MRI in Practice course in collaboration with veterinary MRI radiologist Amy Zalcman at the University of Missouri veterinary school.
+Our feedback shows that veterinary practitioners find this course extremely beneficial, giving an average excellence score of 94%.
+Our course is now also the go-to MRI course for veterinary practitioners in the UK and we attract a large number of veterinary practitioners from Australia (and other countries) on our January course.

 Who would benefit from this course?
 For whom is it intended?